dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/04-Active-Directory/08-Join-Windows11-To-Active-Directory-Domain.md

 ## Overview
 I will join a Windows 11 host machine to an Active Directory Domain.

+## Objective
+I will integrate the Windows 11 host computer into the `corp.oaktowncs.com` Active Directory domain to enable centralized administration, domain user authentication, and access to internal network resources.

+---

 ## Environment Overview
 * **Client Host:** `comp-a-test` (Windows 11)
 * **Target Domain:** `corp.oaktowncs.com`